midoribowen/js-github-api/README.md

 * Navigate to the top of this project directory in your command line.
 * Run `npm install` on the command line, in order to install the json packages listed in package.json.
 * Run `bower install` on the command line, in order to install the bower packages (including jQuery, bootstrap CSS and JS, and moment.js) listed in bower.json.
-* To start this application: First, run `gulp build --production`.
+* To start this application: First, run `gulp build`.
 Then, run `gulp serve`.
 The home page should open automatically in your browser.

 ## Known Bugs